Guardian Media Group: History

 The company was founded as the Manchester Guardian Ltd. in 1907 when C.P.
 Scott bought The Manchester Guardian (founded in 1821) from the estate of his cousin Edward Taylor.

 It became the Manchester Guardian and Evening News Ltd when it bought out the Manchester Evening News in 1924, later becoming the Guardian and Manchester Evening News Ltd to reflect the change in the morning paper's title.
 It adopted its current name in 1993.

 In 1991, it had a 20% stake in a consortium which included London Weekend Television (LWT), Scottish Television, The Walt Disney Company and Carlton Communications for a new ITV breakfast franchise called GMTV.

 Guardian Monthly was a glossy magazine published by the Guardian Media Group for readers around the world.
 Launched in November 2006, it made selections from The Guardian and The Observers magazine supplements available to an international audience of English-speakers.
 Issues contained interviews with cultural figures, features about world issues, and regular articles on travel, books, sport, health, fashion, food and photography.
 In July 2007, the Guardian Media Group announced the cancellation of the Guardian Monthly.
 In a letter to subscribers, Will Ricketts, Guardian Monthly's publisher, explained the reasons for the cancellation of the monthly magazine:

 In March 2007, GMG sold 49.9% of Trader Media Group to Apax Partners, in a deal that valued Trader Media Group at £1.35 billion.
 In December 2007, it was announced that GMG and Apax had made a successful bid to buy Emap's business-to-business arm for around £1 billion.
+In June 2018, GMG acquired ContentNext Media of technology blog paidContent; All Things Digital estimated the purchasing price to be up to $30 million pending certain performance goals.

 In February 2010, the group sold its GMG Regional Media division (consisting of two companies MEN Media and S&B Media which operated 31 local and regional newspaper titles) to Trinity Mirror for £44.8 million.
 The sale eroded the connection between The Guardian and Manchester as the sale of the Manchester Evening News was included in the package.
 The division's local television station for Greater Manchester, Channel M, and two newspapers in Woking were not included in the sale.

+GMG sold ContentNext Media's paidContent and other assets to Gigaom in February 2012.
 In June 2012, GMG sold its GMG Radio division, which operated Real Radio and Smooth Radio, to Global Radio.

 In January 2014, GMG disposed of its remaining interest in Trader Media Group.